 Why Brine a Turkey?

+Brining is the process of soaking meat in a saltwater solution before cooking.
 As the meat sits in the brine, it soaks up the salt water, which flavors the meat and adds moisture to the piece of meat.

-When you brine a turkey, it soaks up the flavor and stays nice and moist.
+When you brine a turkey, it soaks up the brine, which flavors the meat and helps to ensure that your turkey meat stays incredibly moist.
 In fact, a brined turkey is so juicy and so flavorful it does not even need gravy!

 How to Brine a Turkey